What is the RE:CURRENT study?

 Who is involved?

-The Project Management Group comprising Dr Keelin O’Donoghue (PI), Dr Sarah Meaney (Co-Applicant) and two postdoctoral researchers – Dr Rebecca Dennehy, and Marita Hennessy, is responsible for the conduct of the evaluation.
+The Project Management Group comprising Prof. Keelin O’Donoghue (PI), three postdoctoral researchers – Dr Rebecca Dennehy, Dr Caragh Flannery and Marita Hennessy, and one research assistant – Hannah O’Leary, is responsible for the conduct of the evaluation.

 This group is supported by a Steering Group and a Research Advisory Group, which include key stakeholders: healthcare and allied health professionals, representatives from advocacy and support organisations, those involved in the administration, governance and management of maternity services, academics, and women and men who have experienced recurrent miscarriage.